Linaro/lava/doc/overview.rst

 OpenID User Account
 -------------------

-Alternatively Google login could be used via OpenID in order to login to LAVA.
-In order to login with Google click on "Sign in with OpenID" button, which will take you a Google login screen in order to confirm that you want to allow LAVA to use your Google profile to authenticate.
+Alternatively your Launchpad login could be used via OpenID in order to login to LAVA.
+In order to login with Launchpad click on "Sign in with OpenID" button, which will take you a Launchpad login screen in order to confirm that you want to allow LAVA to use your Launchpad profile to authenticate.

 A successful authentication will redirect you to http://validation.linaro.org/

-.. note:: Launchpad has been disabled as an OpenID server due to problems with
+.. note:: Google+ can be used for OpenID on some LAVA installations,
-          the reliance upon CACert which has been disabled in recent releases of ca-certificates.
-Google is also migrating away from OpenID, at which time LAVA will drop OpenID support.
+          instead of Launchpad.

 .. index:: token